Thailand malls reopen, with temperatures taken, masks worn

 BANGKOK (AP) — Thais streamed into shopping malls on Sunday, once again enjoying their air-conditioned oases as the country eased one of the restrictions imposed to fight the coronavirus.

 The government allowed malls to reopen after the number of new virus cases in Thailand dwindled to single digits for all but one day over more than two weeks.
-Malls had been closed since March as a measure to combat the spread of the virus.
+Malls had been closed since March.

+Thailand's tropical climate has made shopping malls an integral part of life in the country, especially in Bangkok, the sweltering capital.

 Student Baiplu Chaonuam expressed her relief at returning to a Bangkok mall.
 “I started to get used to staying home, but to be able to come back out and look around at things is an improvement from staying in,” she said.